Tree squirrel: As pests

 Squirrels cause economic losses to homeowners, nut growers, and forest managers in addition to damage to electric transmission lines.
 These losses include direct damage to property, repairs, lost revenue and public relations.
 While dollar costs of these losses are sometimes calculated for isolated incidents, there is no tracking system to determine the total extent of the losses.

 As roadkill and traffic hazards

-In regions where squirrels are plentiful, tire-flattened roadkill is a common sight on roadways, especially in the spring and fall, when there is a fresh crop of young rodents.
+In regions where squirrels are plentiful, roadkill is a common sight on roadways, especially in the spring and fall, when there is a fresh crop of young rodents.
 Motorists have caused serious accidents by attempting to swerve or stop to avoid a squirrel in the road.
 Evasive maneuvers are difficult since squirrels are much more agile and have much quicker reaction times than motorists in heavy vehicles; the majority of vehicular encounters end with no harm to either party.

 An effort to mitigate these hazards to both squirrels and humans is the Nutty Narrows Bridge in Longview, Washington, listed on the National Register of Historic Places.
 It provides a way for squirrels to cross a busy street safely.

 Tree squirrels are a common attraction of many urban parks.